scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 ========
 *TL;DR This proposal aims to resolve scaling issues with large numbers of ISD and core ASes.
-As a side effect it introducees new privacy features, censorship protection, and removes the need for peering links.*
+As a side effect it introducees new privacy features, censorship protection, and removes the need for extra-ISD peering links.*

 The current ISD design combines several features: